 At first glance these signs may seem similar; however, one has an acquired base and the other has a stronger genetic base.

 You likely have noticed this sign when looking at older people – your grandparents, for example.
 What you will have seen is a white band toward the outer edge of the iris.
 The band may go all the way around – we all this an annulus – or it may be partial – an arcus.

-The most common areas in which to see an arcus are at the top of the iris and/or the bottom of the iris.
+The most common areas in which to see a lipemic diathesis are at the top of the iris and/or the bottom of the iris.

 It doesn’t matter if the eyes are hematogenic (brown), biliary (hazel, light brown, or green), or lymphatic (blue).

-This is an unusual eye sign for a couple of reasons.
+The lipemic diathesis is an unusual eye sign for a few reasons.
 The first is that it’s not in the iris or the sclera, it’s in the cornea.
 The second is that this is an acquired sign that can be genetically influenced.
 The third is that it is a liver sign as well as a circulatory sign.

 This marking suggests an inefficiency in the liver in processing fats and carbs.
 This inefficiency can lead to the creation of the kinds of fats, not necessarily cholesterol, which can sediment in arteries and block them.

 The wider, more opaque, and more complete the lipemic diathesis is, the more advanced the problems, both liver and circulatory, usually are.